jumpnow/jumpnowtek-site/_posts/2018-12-08-Speeding-up-initialization-of-the-Linux-RNG.md

 Being conservative I am claiming only 1024 bits of new entropy even though we added 4096 (512 bytes * 8).

-After this the startup time for a [Python Flask][flask] web service running on a [BeagleBone Black][bbb] went from 155 seconds to 25 seconds.
+With this change the startup time for a [Python Flask][flask] web service running on a [BeagleBone Black][bbb] went from 155 seconds to 25 seconds.

 Here is an [lkml.org thread][lkml-thread] discussing the issue.